-Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) the five growth sectors Equality of opportunity in our in growth sectors.
+Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) the five growth sectors - Equality of opportunity in our in growth sectors.
 Strategic goal 3: An economy fit for the future centring green growth as intrinsic to the future growth of the five priority sectors to ensure we meet our target for a net zero county by 2035.
 Success for this opportunity looks like: Reduced emissions in line with our ambition for the County to become net zero Progress towards a decentralised and decarbonised energy system Sustainable new homes and a thriving retrofit sector to improve existing homes Essex at the forefront of low carbon (solar, offshore wind, nuclear and hydrogen) energy development and employment Harnessing innovation to reach our net zero ambitions.
-Essex County Council (2019) The Essex Prosperity and Produ Essex County Council (2019) The Essex Prosperity and Produ Mission 1: A dynamic economy Mission 2: A resilient economy Mission 3: An inclusive economy Mission 4: A connected economy Mission 1: A dynamic economy Increase the supply of industry-relevant qualifications Support those who are already in the labour market to access new skills Mission 2: A resilient economy Across all economic growth interventions, we will support the development of new industries associated with the transition to a more energy-efficient, lower carbon economy We will incentivise the development and use of sustainable materials within the construction and development process We will invest in the low carbon skills base Mission 3: An inclusive economy We will support opportunities for retraining We will drive 'fair work' The Review of the Adopted Local Plan should recognise the changes, challenges and opportunities in the economy and in partnership respond accordingly The IIA Framework should have guide questions relating to economic growth relating to skills development and the emerging economic landscape.
+Essex County Council (2019) The Essex Prosperity and Produc ctivity Plan Mission 1: A dynamic economy Mission 2: A resilient economy Mission 3: An inclusive economy Mission 4: A connected economy Mission 1: A dynamic economy Increase the supply of industry-relevant qualifications Increase the supply of industry-relevant qualifications Increase the supply of industry-relevant qualifications Support those who are already in the labour market to access new skills Mission 2: A resilient economy Across all economic growth interventions, we will support the development of new industries associated with the transition to a more energy-efficient, lower carbon economy We will incentivise the development and use of sustainable materials within the construction and development process We will invest in the low carbon skills base Mission 3: An inclusive economy We will support opportunities for retraining We will drive 'fair work' The Review of the Adopted Local Plan should recognise the changes, challenges and opportunities in the economy and in partnership respond accordingly The IIA Framework should have guide questions relating to economic growth relating to skills development and the emerging economic landscape.